October 21, 2020

-When the Hangzhou Intime department store in China realized customers would not be able to access its brick-and-mortar location during the COVID-19 quarantine, it partnered with Taobao of Alibaba Group to focus on a new channel — social marketing.
-Using its own employees and sales clerks to host, Hangzhou Intime reported one livestream event generated the same as pre-coronavirus weekly in store sales.
+When a department store in China realized customers would not be able to access its brick-and-mortar location during the COVID-19 quarantine, it partnered with an outside organization to focus on a new channel — social marketing.
+Using its own employees and sales clerks to host, the organization reported that one livestream event generated the same revenue as pre-coronavirus weekly in-store sales.

 Essentially all businesses were affected by the COVID-19 outbreak.
 Those that demonstrated innovation increased business model resilience and adapted to the new business environment.

-“Under such challenging circumstances, China provides some great examples of business model resilience among companies within traditional industries,” says Daniel Sun, VP Analyst, Gartner.
+“Under such challenging circumstances, China provides some great examples of business model resilience among companies within traditional industries,” said Daniel Sun, VP Analyst, during his presentation at virtual Gartner IT Symposium/Xpo® 2020.

 Two types of Chinese organizations demonstrated strong business model resilience: Those that leveraged digital giants in their business plan successfully and those with a strong automation foundation.

-With movie theaters closed during the coronavirus outbreak, Huanxi Media risked losing millions of dollars on its movie “Lost in Russia.”
-The company partnered with ByteDance, a digital media platform, to distribute the movie.
-As a result, Huanxi earned $91 million and a share of advertising.
+With movie theaters closed during the coronavirus outbreak, a media company risked losing millions of dollars on a soon-to-premiere movie.
+The company partnered with a digital media platform to distribute the movie.
+As a result, the media company earned $91 million and a share of advertising.

 More than 40% of CIOs and IT leaders consider their relationship with digital dragons to be tactical and view them solely as technology providers.
 Less than 2% of businesses think of the digital giants as strategic business partners.
 These large enterprises can help scale cloud or provide payment and digital business platforms, but CIOs must first identify how they can be used to modify current business models.